nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Title - the title of the content that is being tracked by this bookmark
 * Author - the author of the content that is being tracked by this bookmark
 * Progress - consists of volume, chapter and page, and is used to track your progress with the content being tracked by this bookmark.
-* [Genre](#genre) - the genre your content falls under.
-Examples genres include your typical book genres such as Action and Fantasy.
+* Genre - the genre your content falls under.
+More details can be found [here](#genre).
-* Rating - to indicate how much you enjoyed the content being tracked by this bookmark
+* Rating - to indicate how much you enjoyed the content being tracked by this bookmark.
-* [Tags](#tags) - a custom label attached to a bookmark for categorization purposes.
+* Tags - a custom labels attached to a bookmark for custom categorization purposes.
+More details can be found [here](#tags).
 * URL - to hold the URL of the website that the content being tracked by this bookmark is hosted at.

 For a bookmark in MyLib, everything except for title and genre is optional.

+### Genre
+As mentioned in [Bookmark](#bookmark), a genre in a bookmark indicates the genre of the content the bookmark is tracking.

+In MyLib, a bookmark's genre may only be selected from a fixed list of genres provided by MyLib.

+To find out how to view this fixed list of genres, go [here](#genre) for the `genre` command.

+### Tags
+As mentioned in [Bookmark](#bookmark), tags are custom labels that you can attach to a bookmark to categorize them.

+MyLib has a tag list, which is a list of all available tags that can be attached to a bookmark.
+MyLib provides a default set of tags in this tag list that you can use to tag your bookmarks.
+In addition, you may also view, add and delete tags from the tag list.
+Your tag list will be saved along with your bookmarks when you close the application.

+The commands to modify your tag list can be found at [Tag Commands](#tag-commands).

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>